TITLE 6 PRIMARY

 A. Workers’ compensation eligibility.
 In accordance with applicable workers’ compensation statutes, all employees of (insert name of participating entity) who have a work-related injury are eligible for coverage.

 B. Reporting accidents.
-An injured worker must report all work-related accidents or injuries immediately to his immediate supervisor by completing and submitting the notice of accident form, whether or not medical care is needed.
+An injured worker must report all work-related accidents or injuries immediately to its immediate supervisor by completing and submitting the notice of accident form, whether or not medical care is needed.
 The worker’s supervisor must then complete the supervisor’s accident investigation report form.
 Both documents must be submitted to the employer’s designated workers’ compensation administrator within 24 hours from the time the supervisor is informed of the accident.
-The workers’ compensation administrator then must complete the employer’s first report of accident form and forward all three forms to the third party administrator within 72 hours from the employer’s first knowledge of the accident.
+The workers’ compensation administrator then must complete the employer’s first report of accident form and forward all three forms to the third-party administrator within 72 hours from the employer’s first knowledge of the accident.
 The forms are available to download on the authority’s website at: https://nmpsia.com.

 C. Emergency medical treatment.
-When an injury or
+When an injury or illness

-illness is life threatening in nature, the injured worker shall seek emergency
+is life threatening in nature, the injured worker shall seek emergency

 treatment at the nearest emergency facility or by calling 911.
 After the emergency has abated, the injured

-worker will notify the employer in writing of the work related injury and
+worker will notify the employer in writing of the work-related injury and

 present any disability or return to work notices.